 Important Considerations

-- The formula provides the minimum required input voltage.
-Any voltage from the minimum up to the driver’s maximum input voltage rating can be used.
+The formula gives the minimum required input voltage.
+Any voltage from this minimum up to the driver’s maximum input voltage rating will work, and a margin of one to two volts above the calculated minimum is good practice to account for voltage sag in the power supply, wiring, or input filtering.

 BuckPuck Driver Example